 1.1 The university requires that every student attends no less than 75% of the class days required for every subject to earn the corresponding credits.
-Students who incur an accumulated absence (excused and unexcused) of more than twenty-five percent (25%) prescribed number of class hours in a given semester shall be DROPPED (absence of 40% leads to denied status for whatever reason, with or without an excuse).
+Students who incur an accumulated absence (excused and unexcused) of more than twenty-five percent (25%) prescribed number of class hours in a given semester shall be DROPPED.
 [See table below]